Spacial/awesome-csirt/README.md

 - [The ELF Virus Writing HOWTO](http://www.linuxsecurity.com/resource_files/documentation/virus-writing-HOWTO/_html/index.html).
 - [mcreator](https://github.com/blacknbunny/mcreator): Encoded Reverse Shell Generator With Techniques To Bypass AV's.
 - [metame](https://github.com/a0rtega/metame): is a simple metamorphic code engine for [arbitrary executables](https://www.kitploit.com/2019/09/metame-metame-is-metamorphic-code.html).
+- [rustdsplit](https://github.com/epi052/rustdsplit): At some point, I learned about a method to perform a binary search on a file in order to identify its AV signature and change it to bypass signature-based AV.
+The tool I used back then is gone, so I wrote this.

 ### Trojans/Loggers